-In sql, the SOME operator is used to compare a value with single column set of values returned by subquery.
-The SOME operator in sql must match at least one value in subquery and that value must be preceded by comparison operators.
+In SQL, the SOME operator is used to compare a value with a single column set of values returned by the subquery.
+The SOME operator in SQL must match at least one value in a subquery and that value must be preceded by comparison operators.

 Generally we will use this SOME operator in WHERE clause to check whether the required column values are matching with the set of values returned by subquery or not.

-Following is the syntax of using a some operator in sql server.
+Following is the syntax of using a some operator in the SQL server.

 SELECT column1,column2 FROM tablename WHERE column1 = SOME(SELECT column1 FROM tablename WHERE column1 ='somevalue')

-If you observe above sql SOME operator syntax, we will get a values only when column1 values matches with column1 data returned by subquery otherwise it will not return any data.
+If you observe above SQL SOME operator syntax, we will get values only when column1 values matches with column1 data returned by subquery otherwise it will not return any data.

 create table EmployeeDetails(empid int, empname varchar(50),designation varchar(50),salary int,Location varchar(50))

 select * from EmployeeDetails

 When we execute the above script, a new table called “EmployeeDetails” will be created and the result will be as shown below.

 Now execute following examples to check how SOME operator will work in SQL server.